-Procedure Title: Volunteer Workers Number 433 Related Policy: N/A Page Page 1 of 2
+Procedure Title: Volunteer Assignments Number 433 Related Policy: Policy 4.029 - Employment Page Page 1 of 2

-To establish guidelines for using individual volunteer workers at the College.
-Volunteer workers are those individuals who are not paid nor materially rewarded for their services to the College.
+To establish guidelines for using individual volunteers at the College.
+Volunteers are those individuals who are not paid nor materially rewarded for their services to the College.
 If formal contractual agreements exist with community organizations (e.g., the Summer Youth Employment Training Program with the Escambia County School District) it is not necessary to use this procedure.

-- A. Individuals in the community who desire to become a College volunteer must complete a Volunteer Worker Application Form, which allows the volunteers to specify the capacity in which they wish to volunteer their services and their desired start date and work hours.
-The reverse side of the application form includes a Volunteer Worker General Release Statement that must be completed and signed by volunteers before they begin.
-These forms are available from the Human Resources Department or online at Employee HR Forms. - B. All volunteers must comply with Board Policy 6Hx20-1.036, Criminal Background Checks/Fingerprinting and may be responsible for all costs associated with their background check/fingerprinting requirement. - C. If there is a need for volunteer services and if a department head or supervisor can utilize the particular skills of individuals, the department head or supervisor must approve the Volunteer Worker Application Form and forward it to the appropriate Vice President for final approval.
-The department head or supervisor must include the assigned cost center number on the Volunteer Worker Application Form.
-The form with the final approval will be filed in the department office that utilizes the volunteers. - D. When a decision is made and approvals are obtained to use volunteer workers, the department head or supervisor utilizing the services of the volunteers will be responsible for the following: - Taking actions to develop and provide meaningful opportunities for volunteers; - 2.
+- A. Individuals in the community who desire to become a College volunteer must complete a Volunteer Worker Application packet which allows the volunteers to specify the capacity in which they wish to volunteer their services, their assignment dates and hours to volunteer.
+These forms are available from the Human Resources Department or online at Employee HR Forms. - B. All volunteers must comply with Board Policy 6Hx20-1.036, Criminal Background Checks/Fingerprinting and may be responsible for costs associated with their background check requirement. - C. If there is a need for volunteer services and if a department supervisor can utilize the particular skills of individuals, the department supervisor must approve the Volunteer Worker Application Form and forward it to the appropriate Vice President for final approval.
+The department supervisor must include the assigned cost center number on the Volunteer Worker Application Form.
+The form with the final approval will be filed in the department office that utilizes the volunteers. - D. When a decision is made and approvals are obtained to use a volunteer, the department supervisor utilizing the services of the volunteers will be responsible for the following: - Taking actions to develop and provide meaningful opportunities for volunteers; - 2.
 Recruiting, screening, training, orienting, supervising, and being responsible for volunteers; - 3.
-Taking the necessary actions to ensure that volunteers understand their duties, responsibilities, and obligations;
+Taking the necessary actions to ensure that volunteers understand their duties, responsibilities, and obligations; - 4.
+Confirming that the volunteers understand when and where they are to be present to begin and end their assignments;